 A feeling of weakness or heaviness in your legs is a major warning sign.
 You might feel unsteady, as if your legs could buckle, or notice difficulty lifting your foot (a condition known as foot drop).
 This indicates that the nerves controlling your leg muscles are being squeezed.
 This weakness can significantly impact your balance and ability to walk safely, making everyday activities challenging.
 Don’t dismiss this as simple fatigue; it’s a neurological symptom that needs attention.

-Loss of Bladder or Bowel Control
+Changes in Bladder or Bowel Control

 This is a medical emergency.
 The sudden inability to control your bladder or bowels points to cauda equina syndrome, a condition where nerve roots in the lower spine are severely compressed.
 This requires immediate medical intervention to prevent permanent damage, including paralysis.
 If you experience this, especially with numbness in the groin or severe leg weakness, go to the emergency room without delay.
 This is the most serious red flag for spinal stenosis.

-Numbness in the Groin or Inner Thighs
+Numbness Around the Groin or Inner Thighs

 Numbness in the areas that would touch a saddle—the groin, buttocks, and inner thighs—is another critical symptom.
 This “saddle anesthesia” is a classic sign of severe nerve compression at the base of the spine.
 It often accompanies other emergency symptoms like loss of bladder control.
 If you experience this numbness, it’s essential to seek prompt medical care to diagnose the problem and explore effective pain management treatments.